Influence Maximization with Bandits: Node-Level Feedback

-Unlike the status of edges, we can always observe the status of each node, i.e., whether a user bought/adopted the marketed product and when.
-We call this \emph{node level feedback}.
-Clearly, compared to edge level feedback, node level feedback makes a weaker but more realistic assumption.
-The flip side is that update to the mean estimates is more challenging under node level feedback.

-To see this, consider a given node $v$ which becomes active at time $t$.
-Suppose $v$ has more than one parent and the parents $u_1, ..., u_K$ became active at time $t-1$ (see Figure~\ref{fig:th1-syn-network}).

-Under edge level feedback, we assume that we know the status of each edge $(u_j, v),$ $1\le j\le K$ and use it to update mean estimates.
-Under node level feedback, any of the active parents may be responsible for activating a node $v$ and we don't know which one is.
-We describe below how to overcome this problem.
+Edge-level feedback is often not realistic because success/failure of activation attempts is not generally observable.
+Unlike the status of edges, it is quite realistic and intuitive that we can observe the status of each node: did the user buy or adopt the marketed product?
+While this is a more realistic assumption, the disadvantage node-level feedback is that updating the mean estimate for each edge is more challenging.
+This is because we do not know which active parent activated the node, or when it was activated.
+That is, we have a credit assignment problem.
+Under edge-level feedback, we assume that we know the status of each edge $(u_j, v),$ $1\le j\le K$ and use it to update mean estimates.
+Under node-level feedback, any of the active parents may be responsible for activating a node $v$ and we don't know which, leading to a credit assignment problem.
+We describe two ways to resolve this problem.

-\paragraph{Frequentist Approach} This is an adaptation of the frequentist approach for edge level feedback.
-Specifically, we propose a scheme whereby we choose one of the active neighbors of $v$, say $u_i$, uniformly at random, and assign the credit of activating $v$ to $u_i$ (see Figure \ref{fig:th1-syn-network}).
-The probability of assigning credit to any one of the $K$ nodes is $\frac{1}{K}$.
-Here, edge $(u_{i},v)$ is given a reward of $1$ whereas the edges $(u_j,v)$ corresponding to all the other active parents $u_j, j\ne i$, are assigned a zero reward.
-We then follow the same frequentist update formula as described for the edge level feedback model.